Actions of monoidal categories and representations of Cartan type Lie algebras: Action of monoidal categories arising from Lie-Rinehart algebras and Leibniz pairs

 \begin{rmk} In \cite{H1}, Huebschmann showed that there is a one-one correspondence between representations of a Lie-Rinehart algebra and representations of its universal enveloping algebra $\huaU(A, \L) :=(A\# U(\L))/J$, where $J$ is a certain ideal of the smash product $A\# U(\L)$.
+More explicitly, it is known that $U(\L)$ is a Hopf algebra and $A$ is a $U(\L)$-module algebra.
+Then the smash product $A\# U(\L)$ (see \cite{Mon}) is a $\K$-vector space $A\otimes U(\L)$ with elements denoted by $a\#u$ , and with product defined for all $a,b\in A$ and $u,v\in U(\L)$ by

+where we use the standard Sweedler notation $\Delta(u)=\sum u_{(1)}\ot u_{(2)}$ for the coproduct $\Delta$.
+The algebra $A\# U(\L)$ is also called the Massey-Peterson algebra in \cite{H1}.
 It is not hard to see that there is a one-to-one correspondence between weak representations of a Lie-Rinehart algebra and representations of the smash product $A\# U(\L)$. \end{rmk}

 \begin{ex}{\rm Let $({A},\L,[\cdot,\cdot]_\L,\alpha)$ be a Lie-Rinehart algebra.
 Define $\ad:\huaL\lon\frkD(\L)$ by

 Then $\ad$ is a weak representation of $\L$ on $\L$.
 Note that $\ad$ is generally not a representation of $\L$ on itself. } \end{ex}